Has Honda just revealed its next cheap EV in Japan? | Auto Express

 What about the powertrain?

-As well as sharpening the throttle response and upping performance, Boost mode also introduces Hyundai Ioniq 5 N-like fake engine noises and gearshifts.
+As well as sharpening the throttle response and upping performance, the Boost setting also introduces Hyundai Ioniq 5 N-like fake engine noises and gearshifts.
 This mode is activated by a small switch on the steering wheel, and there are paddles attached to ‘virtually’ swap gears as you drive along.

 The success of such systems varies depending on how natural they feel, but this will be a unique offering for the small EV class when the Super-N arrives, and definitely suits the car’s rambunctious image.